 UPDATE: My Sensory child RODE it! (age 11).
 We made sure he knew in each stage of the ride what to expect (type of movement, when the main ride would start, when the drop happens..etc) and he LOVED it!
 What a great sensory success!

 UPDATE: Able to join virtual queue and RIDE in May 2021!
 Updated review below!

 EDIT: Trip in February 2021, unable to join Virtual Queue to Ride.

 Triggers: Multiple stages of ride which can cause anxiety and sense of unknown for child, dark moments, bright lights and loud noises.
 Small drops, car movement.

-Based on the video, the anxiety building between each section of the ride could cause an SPD child to become very anxious and scared.
+The anxiety building between each section of the ride could cause an SPD child to become very anxious and scared.
 There are multiple moments of darkness, bright lights and loud affects.

-I definitely highly recommend walking around Galaxy’s Edge!!
+After or before riding, I definitely highly recommend walking around Galaxy’s Edge!!
 The new land is really immersed in detail, you truly feel like you are in Star Wars!!